Web Standards

 and action()

-in order to make your hyperlinks and forms adapt to the user’s browser capabilities and/or the server’s rendering configuration.
+in order to make your hyperlinks and forms adapt to the client’s browser capabilities and/or the server’s rendering configuration.

 Adaptive Hyperlinks